microsoft/BotFramework-WebChat/samples/full-bundle/README.md

 > Jump to [completed code](#completed-code) to see the end-result `index.html`.

 ## Getting started
+### Goals of this bot
 This code features the minimal scripting the bot needs to host a full-featured Web Chat.
-The `index.html` page has two main accomplishments.
+The `index.html` page has two main goals.
-- It imports the Web Chat full bundle CDN script
+- To import the Web Chat full bundle CDN script
-- It renders Web Chat
+- To render Web Chat

  We'll start by adding the CDN to the head of a blank `index.html` template.
 ```diff